ministryofjustice/security-guidance/docs/security-aspect-letters.md

 All Authority, or Authority related data \(such as professional work product pertaining to or on behalf of the Authority\), must be protected against negative events \(such as interception, misdirection, manipulation or otherwise unintended outcome\) while in transit.

-The Authority considers application or transport level encryption to be sufficient at **Official** subject to configuration guidance from the UK National Cyber Security Centre \(NCSC\) having been met.
+The Authority considers application or transport level encryption to be sufficient at subject to configuration guidance from the UK National Cyber Security Centre \(NCSC\) having been met.

 Some examples of satisfactory approaches include, but are not limited to: